 Compared to other animals, humans are unique in their linguistic, cognitive, and social abilities.
 Broadly speaking, our lab explores how these abilities develop and interact in children, as a way of addressing the question of what makes humans special.
 How do we use language creatively to say things we have never heard before?
 What can language tell us about how the mind works, and does learning a language influence how we think?
 How does language depend on the social context in which it is used?
 These are the types of questions that inspire us.
 Below are some examples of studies that are currently being conducted in our lab.

 Beyond the work we do here in Berkeley, we also occasionally have research trips to India!
-Our last trip was in December 2018 - January 2019.
+Our last trip was in December 2022 - January 2023, our first collecting data for the Developing Belief Network!
 Here are two newsletters detailing some of the work we conducted during our 2018-2019 trip as well!